fajmanjir/php-removed-generics-proposal/README.md

 The array form with a type ending with `[]`, for example `int[]` must not be used since it does not

-Array without specified index type using native type:
+Array without specified index type using currently parsable type:

 ### Instancing array using generics